pkourdis/gateplugin-SUTime/README.md

 1. [Download](https://gate.ac.uk/download/) and install the GATE software. $GATE_HOME refers to the GATE root directory.

-2. [Download](http://central.maven.org/maven2/de/jollyday/jollyday/0.4.9/jollyday-0.4.9.jar) the Jollyday library version 0.4.9 and place in it $GATE_HOME/lib.
+2. [Download](http://central.maven.org/maven2/de/jollyday/jollyday/0.4.9/jollyday-0.4.9.jar) the Jollyday library (version 0.4.9) and place it inside $GATE_HOME/lib directory.

-3. [Download](http://central.maven.org/maven2/edu/stanford/nlp/stanford-corenlp/3.8.0/stanford-corenlp-3.8.0.jar) the Stanford CoreNLP library and place it in $GATE_HOME/lib.
+3. [Download](http://central.maven.org/maven2/edu/stanford/nlp/stanford-corenlp/3.8.0/stanford-corenlp-3.8.0.jar) the Stanford CoreNLP library and place it inside $GATE_HOME/lib directory.

-4. [Download](http://central.maven.org/maven2/edu/stanford/nlp/stanford-corenlp/3.8.0/stanford-corenlp-3.8.0-models.jar) the Stanford CoreNLP models library and place it in $GATEH_HOME/lib.
+4. [Download](http://central.maven.org/maven2/edu/stanford/nlp/stanford-corenlp/3.8.0/stanford-corenlp-3.8.0-models.jar) the Stanford CoreNLP models library and place it inside $GATEH_HOME/lib directory.

-### Installing
+### Installation

+Download, unzip the file and place the folder inside the $GATE_HOME/plugins directory.

+## Usage

+A reference date can be set by the user for normalizing temporal expressions found in the document.
+Permissible values for the string variable referenceDate are:

+1. Dates provided in the format: "MM-dd-yyyy" and "yyyy-MM-dd".
+2. today (default value).
+3. creationDate (Date file was created as recorded by the operating system).
+4. lastAccessDate (Date file was last accessed as recorded by the operating system).
+5. lastModifiedDate (Date file was last modified as recorded by the operating system).

+User should verify that 3-5 are supported by his operating system.